griefzz/harbour/README.md

-# Griefz Space
+# Footman

-A C++ webserver and personal website.
+A C++ webserver and personal website hosting its own source code.

 ## Table of Contents
 - [Overview](#overview)